Adam-Adm/CombLocator.io/README.md

-Found a bunch of cool scripts I can use to set up the server for all of Remi's comb data.
+Found a bunch of cool scripts I can use to set up the server for all of Findmycomb.com's comb data.
 I'll also be using a bit of Ascii art here too.

 ```
                                     _____